BoyBaykiller/IDKEngine/Readme.md

 #### Alloc free stable partition

-A O(N) stable partition needs to allocate a temporary buffer of length `N`.
+A O(N) stable partition needs to allocate a temporary buffer of `N` items.
 We already have a large enough temporary buffer: `rightCosts`.
-At this point the cost values are no longer needed so its fine to trash them.
+At this point the cost values are no longer needed so it's fine to trash them.
 I implemented my own stable partition that reuses this buffer, avoiding extra allocations.

 #### Codegen